jsxgod/aniamted-photo-page-transition/README.md

 # Model Agency

-A mock up website of a model agency studio.
+A mock up website of a model agency studio.</br>
-This is one of my older projects.
+This is one of my older projects.</br>
 The goal of the project was to practice animations and design.

 ## Website
 The project is available [here 🌐](https://modelagency-ksdev.netlify.app/).